pannuhuone/Voron-CANBus/mainsail_install.md

 * [ ] Check configuration

+### 8. Stepper motors check for Z axis

+Instructions can be found from [here](https://docs.vorondesign.com/build/startup/#stepper-motor-check).
+After first check I needed to change direction of all motors.

 # Troubleshoot
 ### 1. Did have problem with Mainsail and no configuration files cannot be seen on ```Machine -> Config files``` -section